 Sometimes our bodies need some additional support to help cope with stressful times.
 Unfortunately, we don’t always get all the nutrients we need from our daily diet.

 There are several high quality dietary and herbal supplements that have been shown to assist and support the body’s natural functioning.
 You may have heard or even consumed herbs such as Astragalus, Ashwagandha, Lavender, and Chamomile as teas, tinctures, and/or capsules.
 Sometimes these ingredients are found on their own, or more often a combination of several herbs/ingredients are utilized.
-Most recently cannabidiol, or CBD, derived from cannabis/hemp has shown great potential in helping with anxiety and overall stress management.
-This is exactly why CBD for Covid stressors can really help you and your family.
+Most recently cannabidiol, or CBD, derived from cannabis/hemp has shown great potential.

 Finally, while I’ve shared several tips and considerations in the paragraphs above, it’s important to keep in mind that everyone is unique and what works for someone else may not work best for you.
 You also don’t need to make big changes or try to do it all at once.
 Just take a deep breath, stay positive, and do the best you can.
 Celebrate each day and find gratitude in even the smallest of successes.
 Know you are not alone and reach out for help if you need it.
 I wish you and yours all the best in health and happiness!